 Examples of Fransje’s client projects include the following:

 - setting up portfolio optimization capabilities in energy companies to understand and leverage portfolio effects, help investment decisions and improve risk control

-- driving the energy transition journey and the green business building of an integrated oil and gas, and chemical company into renewables, hydrogen, and sustainable air fuels
+- driving the energy transition journeys and green business buildings of oil &gas, chemicals and industrial companies into renewables, hydrogen, and sustainable air fuels

-- leading several digital transformations for chemical and energy businesses, including an analytics transformation for a European utility
+- leading digital transformations for chemical and energy businesses

 - leading many strategy-related projects in power sector including increasing energy access in Africa, B2B and B2C retail strategies, trading and portfolio strategies

 Fransje has a deep passion for energy transition which developed early on in her career—she wrote her master thesis at university on carbon dioxide emission trading.
 She contributes extensively to McKinsey’s in-house knowledge building on power markets, portfolio modeling and energy supply and demand.
 Fransje also serves as an advisory board member for the not-for-profit Centre of Risk studies at the University of Cambridge.